Wedding Photography at Islington Town Hall

 The first kiss is an essential but sometimes fleeting shot to capture.
 But it is such a critical wedding moment, and the Islington Register Office is the perfect backdrop.

-Black and white gives a more timeless quality to the photos and can work better in some cases.
+Black and white gives a more timeless quality to the wedding photos and can work better in some cases.

 Also Consider>> Old Marylebone Town Hall: Another Iconic Register Office.